Ice Dam Removal on Metal Roofs

 Of course, we don’t always have the luxury of steaming sideways.
 Sometimes the ice dam runs all the way across the overhang, and there’s nowhere for that ladder to go other than right in front of some portion of the ice.

 That’s when we have to get a little bit creative.

 When this happens, we steam channels into the ice—two feet to the right of the ladder, and two feet to the left of the ladder.
 We’re creating controlled breaking points, and when it works well they chunk off to either side of us and we’re okay.
 It’s still scary when the huge chunk of ice comes sliding down roof, but we haven’t had any accidents that might get in the way of our yoga.

 Still, ice isn’t predictable.
-A good ice dam guy always has a “bail out” plan.
+An ice dam removal expert always has a “bail out” plan.
 This means that should something drastically go wrong, he has a pre-planned place to jump in the unlikely event he has to.

 These are the kinds of hazards we face all winter long.
 If you ever wonder why ice dam removal costs so much, this is one of the reasons.
 It’s tough, beard-freezing, dangerous work, but sometimes it just needs to be done.